awilli1186/wee-website/content/script/polyfills/slice.md

 ---note---

-<b>Note:</b> This is required for core Wee scripts in IE8 and below.
+**Note:** The slice polyfill is required for core Wee scripts in IE9 and below.